SAP-archive/Fiori-for-iOS-Roadshow-2019/Setup Neo.md

 ![deploy-2](https://user-images.githubusercontent.com/9074514/60281890-156f9b00-9906-11e9-8a3b-58c1370be7ef.png)

 Now click on **Deploy Application**.
-In the upcoming screen please browse for the WAR you want to deploy.
+In the upcoming screen please browse for the .war you want to deploy.
 Also select **Java Web Tomcat 8** as **Runtime Name**.

 ![deploy-3](https://user-images.githubusercontent.com/9074514/60282946-654f6180-9908-11e9-9056-fe360a61cb65.png)

 Click on **Deploy**.

-The following screen should show up where you have the option to start the Java Application the .war was deployed succesfully.
+The following screen should show up.
+Click on **Start** to start the backend service.

 ![deploy-4](https://user-images.githubusercontent.com/9074514/60282947-654f6180-9908-11e9-95a2-90d346ffff96.png)

+You will see now the SAP Cloud Platform is starting the backend service for you.

 ![deploy-5](https://user-images.githubusercontent.com/9074514/60282948-654f6180-9908-11e9-902f-faaf8fc60b64.png)